yuqi-zhang/atomic-system-containers-quickstart/README.md

 `atomic install --system --name=etcd-system etcd`

-Note that you could also set up a docker hub repo and push to that (name the image DOCKER_REPO_NAME/etcd for example).
-If you don't do either, skopeo will try to pull docker hub by default, and since it does not exist, the install will fail.
+Note that you could also set up a docker hub repo and push to that (name the image DOCKER_REPO_NAME/spc-etcd for example).
+If you don't have a local pull, skopeo will try to pull docker hub by default, and if there is no docker repo associated with the image you want, the install will fail.

 To remove a local atomic image, currently you must directly invoke ostree.
 You can see what images exist with `ostree refs`, and it will look something like `ociimage/jerzhang/spc-etcd-latest`.
 To remove said image, you can `ostree refs --delete ociimage/jerzhang/spc-etcd-latest`, and then `atomic images --prune`.
 (Currently, am working on making an atomic rmi command for this)